damiencollard/potd/README.md

 # Picture Of The Day

 This module randomly selects a picture to be displayed as banner of Emacs' dashboard.
 It does so by advising function `dashboard-choose-banner`.

+*NOTE*: The picture may actually change every time the dashboard is refreshed.

 ## Installation